+Dimension 1: Intoxication, Withdrawal, and Addiction Medications Client is free from intoxication or withdrawal symptoms/risks.
-The client's status in this dimension is characterized by one of the following:

-Dimension 3: Emotional, Behavioral or Cognitive Conditions and Complications

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client is making progress toward resolution of concomitant emotional, behavioral or cognitive problems but has not sufficiently resolved the problem to allow transfer to a less intensive level of care; or - b.
+Dimension 2: Biomedical Conditions The client's status in this dimension is characterized by one of the following: a.
+Biomedical conditions require medical monitoring, or a concurrent biomedical illness needs medical monitoring but not intensive care; or b.
+Continued alcohol/other drug use places the client in imminent danger of serious damage to physical health or concomitant biomedical conditions.
+Dimension 3: Psychiatric and Cognitive Conditions The client's status in this dimension is characterized by one of the following: a.
+The client is making progress toward resolution of concomitant emotional, behavioral or cognitive problems but has not sufficiently resolved the problem to allow transfer to a less intensive level of care; or b.
 The client is being held pending transfer (within 72 hours) to a more intensive level of care.

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client recognizes the severity of the substance related problem but demonstrates minimal understanding or his/her self-defeating use of alcohol/drugs, yet the client is progressing in treatment; or - b.
-The client recognizes the severity of his/her substance-related problems and manifests understanding of his/her personal relationship with substances yet does not demonstrate behaviors indicating that he or she has developed the skills needed to cope with the problem.

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client continues to exhibit intensive addiction symptomatology (persistent drug or alcohol craving); or - b.
+Dimension 4: Substance Use-Related Risks The client's status in this dimension is characterized by one of the following: a.
+The client continues to exhibit intensive addiction symptomatology (persistent drug or alcohol craving); or b.
 The client recognizes specific relapse triggers or dysfunctional behaviors that previously undermined sobriety.
-While the client demonstrates minimal understanding of their role in relapse, he/she is progressing in treatment; or - c.
+While the client demonstrates minimal understanding of their role in relapse, he/she is progressing in treatment; or c.
 The client recognizes the severity of his/her relapse triggers and dysfunctional behaviors that undermine sobriety, and manifests an understanding of these dysfunctional behaviors, yet does not demonstrate skills necessary to interrupt these behaviors and to apply alternative coping skills necessary to maintain ongoing abstinence.

-The client's status in this dimension is characterized by one of the following:

-- a.
-Problem aspects of the client's social and interpersonal life are responding to treatment but are not sufficiently supportive of recovery to allow discharge or transfer to a less intensive level of care; or - b.
+Dimension 5: Recovery Environment Interactions The client's status in this dimension is characterized by one of the following: a.
+Problem aspects of the client's social and interpersonal life are responding to treatment but are not sufficiently supportive of recovery to allow discharge or transfer to a less intensive level of care; or b.
 The social and interpersonal life of the client has not changed or has deteriorated, and the client needs additional treatment to learn to cope with the current situation or take steps to secure alternative placement.
+Dimension 6: Person-Centered Considerations The client's status in this dimension is characterized by one of the following: a.
+The client recognizes the severity of the substance related problem but demonstrates minimal understanding or his/her self-defeating use of alcohol/drugs, yet the client is progressing in treatment; or b.
+The client recognizes the severity of his/her substance-related problems and manifests understanding of his/her personal relationship with substances yet does not demonstrate behaviors indicating that he or she has developed the skills needed to cope with the problem.
+DISCHARGE CRITERIA Meets ASAM PPC-2 discharge criteria for this level of care: